"Dreams are fictitious things that are molded into reality through mortal hands."

 - Mizani Empire - Ancient Sumeria

-- MacGuffin - The Omni data module and the cipher in Chaos Crisis Phase I.
+- Plot Coupon - The Omni data module and the cipher in Chaos Crisis Phase I.

 - Fantasy Gun Control - Only the After Shattering Era has any sort of gun control, but even so, one can still find firearms commonly used in the 18th century.

-- Magic A Is Magic A - Magic is almost like an alternative to science.
+- Magic A Is Magic A - Magic is internally consistent with numerous schools of magic.

 - Left-Justified Fantasy Map - Inverted.
 Eidyn's ocean is on the right side of the map.

-- Our Dragons Are Different - There are numerous types of dragons.
+- Our Dragons Are Different - There are numerous types of dragons, but they all descend from the Protegnoi Dragons who were originally created in the Creator's image.

 - Our Dwarves Are All the Same - Though they are modeled off the classic dwarf, their traits don't stand out as much when humans, and even elves, share some of their traits.